KSU-AstroFlashes-SDL/sdl-sw-workbooks/python-cryptography/README.md

 ```python
 encryptor = Cipher(AES(secret_key), ECB()).encryptor()
 ```
-> [!CRITICAL]
+> [!CAUTION]
-> You might be tempted to "simplify" the above expression by breaking it up into smaller pieces (as in the `cryptography` documentation, where the cipher object is created and assigned to its own variable, followed by the encryptor.
+> You might be tempted to "simplify" the above expression by breaking it up into smaller pieces (as in the `cryptography` documentation, where the cipher object is created and assigned to its own variable, followed by the encryptor).
+>
 > **DON'T!**
+>
 > Safe/correct cryptographic usage of the `cryptography` API *requires* that neither the cipher nor encryptor object is reused.
 More on this later.

 Now we use the encryptor to encrypt the (padded) plaintext.
 The output is conventionally called the *ciphertext*: